www.fish-uk.com logo

 Raking for tench

 If you are going tench fishing, take a rake with you.
-Before you set up rake around the bottom of your swim. (ask the fishery owner if this is ok to do first!).
-It attracts the Tench and they seem to love searching for food in the murky water of a freshly raked swim
+Before you set up your tackle rake around the bottom of your swim. (ask the fishery owner if this is ok to do first!).
+It attracts the Tench and they seem to love searching for food in the murky water of a freshly raked swim.
+See Raking for Tench

-I always buy the clear ones.
-Fishing within seeing distance I can watch the bait for bites.
-Fishing further out and depending on the light I can always use the old faithful tipex to colour it white and marker pen over the tipex to colour it black
+Some anglers still use a bubble float when fishing for carp that are feeding on the top of the water.
+Do you buy a clear one or a coloured one?
+Tip: buy the clear ones.
+Fishing within seeing distance of the bubble float you can watch the bait for bites.
+Fishing further out and depending on the light you can always use the old faithful tipex to colour it white and marker pen over the tipex to colour it black.

-Some agree with this some don't.
-A straight through line of say 10lb will give you better chance in the weed once a big fish is hooked, but if it snaps off the fish can be left with the hook in its mouth trailing the float about.
-I always use a hook length from the bubble float of 3/4 (75%) breaking strain of the main line.
-Then if it snaps off the fish isn't left trailing the float around
+Some agree with this some do not.
+Fishing for carp that are feeding on the top of the water in a reedy or weedy water some anglers fish a 'Straight Through' line of say 10lb or 15lb to give them a better chance of landing the fish if one is hooked and gets into the weeds; but what happens if it snaps off? the fish can be left with the hook in its mouth trailing the float around.
+I always use a hook length from the bubble float of 3/4 (75%) of the breaking strain of the main line.
+This line is then the weakest link and more likely to snap than the mainline.
+Thus if it does snap the fish isn't left trailing the float around

 Discard old hooks and line

 Your line and hook are the two most important items of your fishing tackle.
-When I finish a session I will pull off the reel 4-5 yards (4 metre) of line, wrap it round my hand, tie it up and put it in my tackle box.
+When I finish a session I will pull off the reel 3 or 4 yards (3 or 4 metres) of line, wrap it round my hand, tie it up and put it in my tackle box.
 This line could be frayed or weakened.
 When I get home I always discard the line AND the hooks I've used.
 They WILL be blunt and for what they cost I do not want to miss the probable catch of a lifetime because of weak line or a blunt hook.
-Hooks used for sea fishing are a different case.
-These can be re-sharpened.
+Hooks used for sea fishing are a different case as most of these can be re-sharpened but I still discard 3 or 4 yards (3 or 4 metres) of line.

 Deeply hooked fish